Costs & Benefits

 There are additional expenses that each fellow is responsible for during their first year.
 Two of the four PEL schools have a residential program.
 At these locations, PEL fellows live in on-campus housing and are offered three meals a day in the schools’ dining halls at no additional cost.
 During the terms at our two day schools, housing is provided by PEL, but the fellows are responsible for the cost of two meals per day.
 Additional costs for the fellows are limited and include travel to the day schools, and travel between schools during term breaks, as well as minor extra living costs such as laundry.

 In the second year of the PEL program, fellows are placed in paid teaching internships.
 There is no tuition for this year.
 The base salary for the year is $15,000 and fellows are paid on a monthly or bi-monthly schedule, depending upon their placement school’s faculty payment schedule.

-The roles in the two boarding schools include residential duties and require that you live on campus.
-At the two day schools, fellows are responsible for securing their own housing.
+The roles in the boarding schools include residential duties and require that fellows live on campus.
+At the day schools, fellows are responsible for securing their own housing.
 In this case, PEL will pay a stipend towards rental/living costs.

 There may also be additional opportunities to supplement the second year salary base at each PEL school.
 PEL fellows are typically paid additional stipends for coaching a sport, for example.

 PEL is a small program that is administered in ways designed to keep costs down and minimize expenditure for its participants.
 The program was designed to help students avoid the kinds of debt a traditional graduate program can create and since the inaugural year of the program in 2012, we have not increased tuition costs for the first year of PEL.
 Currently, we offer limited financial aid.
 However, we continue to make every effort to help students with housing and food costs.
 If you have questions about finances, please feel free to contact us directly.